 It all depends on personal taste, as a good speaker for one person will be a bad one for another.
 Listen to both and decide for yourselves.
 You are your best judge.

 Therefore, the only way to be safe is by listening to the speakers you’re considering at home, with your own setup.
-If you cant get them at home, then go to a store and have the attendant play some songs on the speakers before choosing.
+If you can’t get them at home, then go to a store and have the attendant play some songs on the speakers before choosing.

 Room Acoustics and Sound Quality

-The acoustics of your room is another important consideration when it comes to sound quality.
+The acoustics of your room are another important consideration when it comes to sound quality.
 The same speakers can sound great in one room and crap in another.
 This is simply because each room is different and so affects sound differently.

 For example, if your room’s walls are very thin, they may pass along a lot of bass to the outside or to adjacent rooms.
-You need to consider that before deciding how bad heavy you want your speakers to be.
+You need to consider that before deciding how bad-heavy you want your speakers to be.

 So remember, what sounds good to you will depend on the types of music you enjoy, the rest of your home theater system, and the room it’s in.

 ⭐️ Winner: Both sound great, sound quality is subjective! ⭐️

 Below we have listed some of the best and most popular KEF and B&W devices ever made:

 Here are our picks of top KEF speakers of all time: